The Hill Lab @ York

 When RNA viruses infect cells, they use the ribosomes in the host cell to translate their genomes.
 However, they often force the ribosome to make 'mistakes' - e.g. shift into a different reading frame, initiate in a different place, or read through a stop codon.

-These ‘forced errors’ are actually tightly-regulated events that are vitally important to viral gene expression.
+These ‘forced errors’ are actually tightly-regulated events that are vitally important for viral gene expression.
 If disrupted, many viruses fail to complete their replication cycles.
 We're trying to better understand these events at a molecular level.

 Latest Publications